Santa Maria del Mar, Barcelona: History

 The first mention of a church of Santa Maria by the Sea dates from 998.
 The construction of the present building was promoted by the canon Bernat Llull, who was appointed Archdean of Santa Maria in 1324.
 One of the distinctive features of Santa Maria del Mar was its backing by the common people, as opposed to the nobility.
 Construction work started on 25 March 1329, when the foundation stone was laid by king Alfonso IV of Aragon as commemorated by a tablet in Latin and Catalan on the façade that faces the Fossar de les Moreres.
 The architects in charge were Berenguer de Montagut (designer of the building) and Ramon Despuig, and during the construction all the guilds of the Ribera quarter were involved.
 The walls, the side chapels and the façades were finished by 1350.
 In 1379 there was a fire that damaged important parts of the works.
 Finally, on 3 November 1383 the last stone was laid and on 15 August 1384 the church was consecrated.

 The 1428 Catalonia earthquake caused several casualties and destroyed the rose window in the west end.
 The new rose window, in the Flamboyant style, was finished by 1459 and one year later the glass was added.
+The chapel of the Blessed Sacrament, adjacent to the apse, was added in the 19th century.

 Many of its decorative richness, the images and the Baroque altar were destroyed in a fire set by anti-clerical rioters at the beginning of the Spanish Civil War in 1936.
 The church survived even though it was on fire for 11 days.
-The chapel of the Blessed Sacrament, adjacent to the apse, was added in the 19th century.
+Renovations following this fire began in 1938, but the damaged windows weren't replaced until the 1960s.
+Funds for these repairs were low, so a fundraising campaign was started.
+Futbol Club Barcelona was asked to contribute, and they agreed only if their coat of arms would appear on one of the stained glass windows.